Enome/jungles/README.md

 ## Want to help out?

-If you want to help out you can mostly find me in #jungles on freenode (ping pickels) or create an issue here on Github.
+If you want to help out you can mostly find me in #express on freenode (ping pickels) or create an issue here on Github.

 ## Want to get started?